ryandotclair/compare-csv-embeddings/README.md

     ACME Corporation,123 Anvil, Roadrunner
     Bar, 456 lolz, John Smith

-Hypothetically we wanted to compare CompanyName and LegalCompanyName, the new output file (against a single match) might look like:
+Hypothetically we wanted to compare CompanyName and LegalCompanyName.
+In the app.py we'd set mainFile="File-1.csv", mainFileHeader="CompanyName", secondFile="File-2.csv", secondFileHeader="LegalCompanyName".
+The new output file (against a single match) might look like:

+Compared.csv:

     CompanyID, CompanyName, Price, Quantity, LegalCompanyName, Address, CustomerContact 202,ACME,12.23,4,ACME Corporation,123 Anvil, Roadrunner

-And there would be three new files in the directory:
+And there would be two other new files in the directory:
 - File-1-embeddings.csv
 - File-2-embeddings.csv
-- Compared.csv

-After embeddings file has been created, you can comment out (#) lines 96 and 98, and then play with the threashold value (line 14) and possibly output file name (line 19), re-running the script to find the right value for your data set.
-I highly recommend having an index in your mainFile.
-It allows you to load multiple "Compared.csv" versions (based on threashold) into Excel and use a simple if/isnumber/match (ex:`=IF(ISNUMBER(MATCH(B4, A4:A200, 0)), "Exists", "Doesn't Exist")`) lookup, against said unique index ID, comparing one threashold output against another, to see what's new/different, assuming you're working with large data sets and variability in the output files.
+After the embeddings files have been created, you can comment out (#) lines 96 and 98 in the python script, and play with the threashold value (line 14, default .90) and possibly output file name (line 19), re-running the script repeatedly to find the right threashold value for your data set.
+I highly recommend having an index in your mainFile (in above example, CompanyID being unique).
+It allows you to load multiple "Compared.csv" versions (based on threashold) into Excel and use a simple if/isnumber/match (ex:`=IF(ISNUMBER(MATCH(B4, A4:A200, 0)), "Exists", "Doesn't Exist")`) lookup, against said unique index ID, comparing one threashold output against another, to see what's new/different, assuming you're working with large data sets and theres variability in the output files across different threasholds.

 # Known Behaviors
 - If there's any blank columns in the source data, it can throw the alignment off